slewsys/ed/README.md

 > !dlrow ,olleh

-but this is admittedly very slow compared to `sed`'s version.
+but this is admittedly very slow even compared to `sed`'s version.

 #### Adding Headers